Section 1. Purpose and findings.

 (c) The department may begin accepting and processing applications to operate cannabis establishments from applicants other than social equity applicants no earlier than one year and 180 days after the effective date of this act.

-(d) Upon receiving an application or renewal application for a cannabis establishment, the department shall immediately forward a copy of each application and half of the registration application fee to the local regulatory authority for the locality in which the applicant desires to operate the cannabis establishment, unless the locality has not designated a local regulatory authority.
+(d) Upon receiving an application or renewal application for a cannabis establishment, the department shall immediately forward a copy of each application and half of the license application fee to the local regulatory authority for the locality in which the applicant desires to operate the cannabis establishment, unless the locality has not designated a local regulatory authority.

 (h) Applicants may apply for conditional approval if they have not purchased or leased the property where their cannabis establishment would be located.
 If the applicant is otherwise qualified for licensure, the department shall provide conditional approval.
 Once the applicant provides the department with a completed, supplemental application that includes the premises, the department shall forward the information to the local regulatory authority and approve or reject the final application within 45 days.